 If we used averages, since the average pay has declined from $100,000 to $80,000, the headline of this analysis might be “Employees see huge pay cut!”
 Reality is quite different.

 In reality, those who stayed received what most would consider a very generous raise – 10%, while the new hires have gone from making nothing (presumably they just graduated from college) to making something – an infinite raise.

-Longitudinal analysis avoids this false use of statistics by looking strictly at cohorts of individuals who have been with the same employer from the beginning to the end of the period being examined, and calculating actual change rates for those people.
+Longitudinal analysis avoids these inaccuracies by looking strictly at cohorts of individuals who have been with the same employer from the beginning to the end of the period being examined, and calculating actual change rates for those people.

 Longitudinal analysis must be done by matching employee names since no other more specific data (employee ID) is available.
 This means all such analysis is likely partial given that names are sometimes changed and can be reported differently in different data sets (“Bob” instead of “Robert”, or “Robert” instead of “Robert T.”) however the matched sample sizes are typically large enough to be significant as an indicator of total numbers.

 It is, for instance, very unlikely if the organization is giving 50% or more of it’s employees raises at a certain rate that they would not apply that same rate to most – if not all – of the other employees of the company.